cynamonster/PicZippr/README.md

 - Investigate strange behavior while attempting to open an image lightbox during a zip.
 - Create 'No Results' state.
 - Tap on disabled button triggers search.
+- Can I download a photo album folder to a phone?
+Since mobile devices cannot open .zip, this would be preferable.